-Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead?'
+Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 Perhaps the most frequently cited is known as the "crime-fraud exception."
 Boiled down to the basics, this says that discussions between a lawyer and client about a future crime or fraud are not privileged.
 Conversations about past crimes, however, are.

-So a mafia boss can't send an email to his attorney that says, "I want you to arrange the murder of my enemy," and then keep that email out of evidence in court by citing attorney-client privilege.
+So a mafia boss can't send an email to his attorney that says, "I want you to arrange the murder of my enemy" and then keep that email out of evidence in court by citing attorney-client privilege.

 Sandick points to a few other notable exceptions.
 If a lawyer is communicating with a third party, for example, those conversations are not privileged.
-Or if a lawyer is giving business advice, that's not protected either.
+Or if a lawyer is giving business advice, that is not protected either.

 FBI special agents and Justice Department officials could be looking for those kinds of elements in the electronic devices, papers or other materials they seized from Cohen.